drewdeponte/git-cl/README.md

 # git-cl

-A Git command line tool that generates a Markdown Changelog from a defined schema that can be used in your commits.
+A Git command line tool for managing your CHANGELOG from defined schema entries in your commits.

-## Stop fighting CHANGELOG.md conflicts!!!

-### Just use the defined schema below in your commits

-#### Schema
+## Why

+We created `git-cl` primarily because of the following:

+- conflicts caused by people changing a `CHANGELOG.md` file are **annoying**
+- the audience of a CHANGELOG is different than the audience of your commit messages
+- having the concept of a `release` in a commit message unlocks extremly useful abilities

+## How

+You use it on two ends.
+First you have to record your CHANGELOG entries.

+### Record CHANGELOG Entries

+Similar to what you are probably used to with CHANGELOG file formats, with `git-cl` you include single line entries categorized within the following: `release`, `added`, `changed`, `deprecated`, `removed`, `fixed`, `security`.
+The difference is that you place these entries at the end of your Git commit message body under a section identified via `[changelog]`.

 The following is an example of the schema.
 You effectively have a section header of `[changelog]` and then below that you have any of the categorized entries that follow.